ivoneijr/ivoneijr/README.md

 ### **Rocket LabPty Ltd (Aug 2018 - Dec 2018)**
 Role: **Frontend Engineer**

-Fui contratado como engenheiro frontend para desenvolver um sistema confidencial utilizando react com graphql.
+I was hired as a frontend engineer to develop a confidential system using react with graphql.

-Aqui também comecei a entender como funciona o framework graphql e typescript no backend.
+Here I also started to understand how graphql framework and typescript works in the backend.

 <br/>